Mahdi77N/Retinal-Blood-Vessel-Segmentation/README.md

 Just run runner.m file by using Matlab.

 ## Results
 The accuracy of the work is measured by Sensitivity, Specificity, and Accuracy.
-See the Resuls.xls file.
+See the Results.xls file.